 Turning to sites like meetup.com are also a great idea.
-Meetup.com has meet ups in a number of countries around the world and groups to match almost all lifestyles.
-Whether you enjoy fine dining, hiking, visiting museums or a more specific hobby- more than likely Meetup.com will have at least one group that interests you.
+Meetup.com has meetups in a number of countries around the world and groups to match almost all lifestyles.
+Whether you enjoy fine dining, hiking, visiting museums, or a more specific hobby- more than likely Meetup.com will have at least one group that interests you.

 Join a Gym

 Often gyms will have “workout buddy” programs that will partner you with someone who is at the same fitness level.
-This is a good chance to meet a new friend and stay committed to your workouts!
+This is a good chance to meet a new friend and stays committed to your workouts!

 Seize the Moment

 Consider each moment you are out exploring your new home as an opportunity to meet a new friend.
-Whether out shopping, sitting at a coffee shop or walking your dog- if you see an opportunity to meet someone new don’t let it pass you by.
+Whether out shopping, sitting at a coffee shop, or walking your dog- if you see an opportunity to meet someone new don’t let it pass you by.